ISKCON Temple, Delhi: Temple Complex

 ISKCON Temple, designed and built by Achyut Kanvinde who in 1993 agreed to accept a pro-bono commission to build this temple complex for the followers of Srila Prabhupada, is one of the largest temple complexes in India.
 It comprises numerous rooms for priests and service renders.
 The temple also has a 375-seater auditorium used for cultural and religious functions.
 It has many halls that are used for administration purposes and various seminars.
 It is divided into four broad sections.

 Glory of India Vedic Cultural Centre

-The temple complex houses the Glory of India Vedic Cultural Centre, a popular destination for visitors and tourists to learn about major Hindu texts which are presented using various multimedia technologies, these include:
+The temple complex houses the Glory of India Vedic Cultural Centre, a popular destination for visitors and tourists to learn about major Hindu texts which are presented using various multimedia technologies, including: